biellSilva/toweroffantasy.api/README.md

 **This [API](https://api.toweroffantasy.info/docs) was built with the intention of serving data from [Tower of Fantasy](https://www.toweroffantasy-global.com), an online Multiplayer MMORPG natively available in China and in development Globally.**

-Thanks to [Zakum](https://github.com/whotookzakum) who provides a subdomain, [FortOfFans](https://github.com/FortOfFans) who constantly provides game data, [Emi](https://github.com/eminentglory) who helps with the API backend and others collaborators.
+Thanks to [Zakum](https://github.com/whotookzakum) who provides a subdomain, [FortOfFans](https://github.com/FortOfFans) who constantly provides game data, [Emi](https://github.com/eminentglory) who helps with the API backend, [Sova](https://github.com/Silyky) who gave permission to use his repository as an image database and others collaborators.

 ## Packages used

 * FastAPI
 * Uvicorn
 * Pydantic
-* Python-DotEnv
+* Python-Dotenv
 * Python-Multipart
+* Aiohttp

 ## Achievements